yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 {{< note title="Note" >}}

-Before creating a paid cluster, create a billing profile and add a payment method.
+Before creating a standard cluster, create a billing profile and add a payment method.
 Refer to [Manage your billing profile and payment method](../../cloud-admin/cloud-billing-profile/).

 If you want to use dedicated VPCs for network isolation and security, contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431) to set up VPC Peering with your client VPC.
 This has to be done before you create your cluster.